oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/localizations.md

 ```@docs
     AbsLocalizedRingElem{RingType, RingElemType, MultSetType}
 ```
-For any concrete instance `F` of `AbsLocalizedRingElem` there must be the following
+For any concrete instance `f` of `AbsLocalizedRingElem` there must be the following
 methods:
 ```@docs
     numerator(f::AbsLocalizedRingElem)